 No, an AI device cannot be considered an inventor of a patent under Japanese law.
 Under Japanese law, only a "person" can own a right and an AI device is not a "person".
 As an AI device cannot own a right to obtain a patent, an AI device cannot be named as an inventor.
+On May 16, 2023, in the litigation where the applicant of a patent application for an invention titled "Food Container and Devices and Methods for Attracting Enhanced Attention" allegedly autonomously generated by an AI device called "DABUS" sought the revocation of the dismissal of the patent application by the Commissioner of the Japan Patent Office, the Tokyo District Court dismissed the action, holding that an "inventor" is limited to natural persons.

-6.7 What are the core rules or laws related to government-funded inventions in your jurisdiction?
+6.7 What scope of intellectual property rights are provided to the government by rules/laws related to government-funded inventions?

-With respect to certain intellectual property rights that are associated with the results of government-contracted research and development ("R&D"), or of government-contracted software development, the national government may decide not to acquire such rights in a situation where the contractor promises that (i) if such results have been obtained, the contractor will report them to the national government without delay, (ii) the contractor will grant the national government the right to use such rights free of charge if the national government requests the contractor to do so while making it clear that the reason for doing so is that it is particularly necessary for the sake of the public interest, (iii) the contractor will grant a third party the right to use such rights if the contractor has not used such rights for a considerable period of time and does not have a legitimate reason for not having used such rights for a considerable period of time, and if the national government requests the contractor to do so while making it clear that the reason for doing so is that it is particularly necessary to facilitate the use of such rights, and (iv) when intending to transfer such rights, the contractor will obtain the approval of the national government in advance.
+The scope of intellectual property ("IP") rights provided to the government for government-funded inventions is the same as that for other inventions.
+With respect to certain IP rights that are associated with the results of government-contracted research and development, or of government-contracted software development, the national government may decide not to acquire such rights in a situation where the contractor promises that (i) if such results have been obtained, the contractor will report them to the national government without delay, (ii) the contractor will grant the national government the right to use such rights free of charge if the national government requests the contractor to do so while making it clear that the reason for doing so is that it is particularly necessary for the sake of the public interest, (iii) the contractor will grant a third party the right to use such rights if the contractor has not used such rights for a considerable period of time and does not have a legitimate reason for not having used such rights for a considerable period of time, and if the national government requests Japan the contractor to do so while making it clear that the reason for doing so is that it is particularly necessary to facilitate the use of such rights, and (iv) when intending to transfer such rights, the contractor will obtain the approval of the national government in advance.